perltidy/perltidy/docs/ci_update.md

 initial pass through a file, and this placed some limits on what it could do.
 This update moves this coding downstream in the processing pipeline, where the entire file is accessible with full data structures, and this allows several improvements to be made.
-These mainly involve either (1) the continuation indentation assigned to comments in unusual circumstances, or (2) the indentation of complex ternary expressions.
+These mainly involve (1) the continuation indentation assigned to comments in unusual circumstances, or (2) the indentation of complex ternary expressions, or (3) the indentation of chains of ``sort/map/grep`` blocks.
 Some examples are as follows.

 ## Block comment indentation changes before closing braces, brackets and parens